 Food and Beverages

 Tarpon Sands goes above and beyond when it comes to their Belizean cuisine.
 Menus can be catered to the exact desires of each group.
-However, the cooks do a wonderful job of providing hardy breakfasts, great local lunch fare, and dinners including all the great fare found within Belize.
+However, the cooks do a wonderful job of providing hearty breakfasts, great local lunch fare, and dinners including all the great fare found within Belize.
 Mealtimes are flexible as fishing is the priority at Tarpon Sands.
 Breakfast is often served after an early morning on the water.
 Lunch is either packed for the day or prepared at the lodge when anglers return from fishing.
 Dinner is almost always served after dark when anglers have returned from their day and had the opportunity to clean up.

 Typical Length of Stay